-Follow these cable connection guidelines when connecting cables to McAfee NGFW hardware and SMC appliances.
+Follow these cable connection guidelines when connecting cables to Forcepoint NGFW hardware and the SMC Appliance.

 Cable connection guidelines for SMC Appliance

 For an SMC Appliance, make sure that all copper cables are correctly rated (CAT 5e or CAT 6 in gigabit networks).